Code-Institute-Submissions/oireachtas-ifd-project/README.md

 # Oireachtas Viewer

 A data repository for displaying data gathered from oireachtas API.
-Displayed data will include latest bill proposed in Irelands Government houses: Dail and Seanad.
+Displayed data will include the latest bill proposed in Irelands Government houses: Dail and Seanad.
-Charts will also show debate topics, members involved, vote results and more.
 The site will provide condensed descriptions of the elements of the oireachtas.

 Hosted on [GitHub Pages](https://pattern-projects.github.io/oireachtas-ifd-project/index.html) Repository on [GitHub](https://github.com/Pattern-Projects/oireachtas-ifd-project)

 ## License

 The project is shared for use with the [GNU General Public License v3](LICENCE)

 >   This program is free software: you can redistribute it and/or modify